Inbar-kr/nopcommerce-test-framework/README.md

     Regression Tests: `pytest -m regression`

 #### CI/CD Pipeline Execution
-* Commit your changes to the repository.
+* Push or commit changes to the repository.
-* Trigger the pipeline in GitLab CI.
+* GitHub Actions automatically triggers the pipeline.
-* View the test execution results in the CI/CD dashboard.
+* View the test execution results in the **Actions** tab on GitHub.

 ## Reporting
 Allure Reports: Automatically generated in reports/allure-results.
 View reports with: